 - Build out APIs to perform the pulls from the various partners

-- Use a reporting and analytics solution like Ad-Juster’s PDM that handles data collection, aggregation, and transformation
+- Use a reporting and analytics solution like Ad-Juster’s ProgrammaticIQ that handles data collection, aggregation, and transformation

 Warning: data management and collection is not a set-it-and-forget-it activity.
 Vendors regularly update their APIs and UIs, they make changes to columns and fields offered, and, because programmatic is still in its infancy, this won’t change in the foreseeable future.
 If building in-house, industry best practice dictates that full-time resources be dedicated to maintenance and support for the life of the platform.
 We discuss “Buy vs. Build” in the digital advertising industry here.